The Virtual Large Cardinal Hierarchy: Virtual Woodin cardinals and virtual Principle

-\qquad Next, we start our analysis of virtually Vop\v enka cardinals.
-We will work with the class-sized version here, but all the following results work equally well for inaccessible virtually Vop\v enka cardinals\footnote{Note however that we have to require inaccessibility here: see \cite{Wilson} for an analysis of the singular virtually Vop\v enka cardinals.}.
+\qquad We should also observe that if $\delta$ is virtually Woodin, then indeed for every $A\subseteq H_\delta$, we have stationary many virtually $({<}\delta,A)$-extendible cardinals by an argument very similar to the proof that virtually Woodin cardinals are Mahlo.

+\qquad Recall that the \textbf{virtual Vop\v enka Principle} states that for every proper class $\mathcal C$ consisting of structures in a common language, there are distinct structures $\M,\N\in \mathcal C$ for which there is a generic elementary embedding $\pi\colon\M\to\N$.
+The second author and Hamkins showed in \cite{GitmanHamkins} that the virtual \Vopenka\ principle holds if and only if for every class $A$ there is a proper class of weakly virtually $A$-extendible cardinals (in our terminology, these are $({<}\on,A)$-pre-extendible cardinals).
+It follows from Theorem~\ref{theo.woodin} that if $\on$ is faintly Woodin, then the virtual \Vopenka\ Principle holds.
+However, since it is consistent that the virtual \Vopenka\ Principle holds and $\on$ is not Mahlo \cite{GitmanHamkins}, the two assertions are not equivalent.

+\qquad It turns out, however, that a weakening of the virtual \Vopenka\ Principle is equivalent to the assertion that $\on$ is faintly pre-Woodin.
 Our formal setting for working with classes throughout this article will be the second-order God\"el-Bernays set theory $\gbc$ whose axioms consist of $\zfc$ together with class axioms consisting of extensionality for classes, class replacement asserting that every class function when restricted to a set is a set, global choice asserting that there is a class well-order of sets, and a weak comprehension scheme asserting that every first-order formula defines a class.

-\defi[]{ The \textbf{virtual Vop\v enka Principle} states that for every class $\mathcal C$ consisting of structures in a common language, there are distinct $\M,\N\in \mathcal C$ for which there is a generic elementary embedding $\pi\colon\M\to\N$. }
+\defi[][defi.VopenkaFinite]{ The \textbf{virtual Vop\v enka Principle for finite languages} states that for every proper class $\mathcal C$ consisting of structures in a common \emph{finite} language, there are distinct structures $\M,\N\in \mathcal C$ for which there is a generic elementary embedding $\pi\colon\M\to\N$. }